 - Steps to take when a child is missing.

 - Photographs and printable posters to raise awareness of missing children.

 - Publications.

 - Safety tips.

-- Links to Ohio's Amber Alert Plan, training information, other state clearinghouses and the National Center for Missing & Exploited Children.
+- Links to Ohio's AMBER Alert Plan, training information, other state clearinghouses and the National Center for Missing & Exploited Children.

 The public plays a vital role in the recovery of missing children through another web-based resource, the Ohio Citizen Alert Network.
 The critical software program notifies the public when children are abducted or missing in life-threatening circumstances.
-By subscribing to receive alerts on the Ohio Attorney General's website (follow the Ohio Amber Plan link at www.OhioAttorneyGeneral.gov/MissingPersons), you can learn of missing children alerts through text messages and emails.
+By subscribing to receive alerts on the Ohio Attorney General's website, you can learn of missing children alerts through text messages and emails.
+To subscribe, go to www.ohioattorneygeneral.gov/Law-Enforcement/Local-Law-Enforcement/Ohio-Amber-Plan.